au-research/raido/doc/architecture/environment/operational-environment.md

 # Operational Environment

-To run the Raido codebase in a non-AWS environment, you would need at least the following.
+To run the Raido codebase in a non-AWS environment, you would need to consider how to provide equivalent services for each of the sections outlined below.

-The following descriptions were mapped directly from the
+The below sections were mapped directly from the
 [raid-architecture.md](/doc/architecture/raid-architecture.md).

+# ARDC RAiD Service environment in AWS

 ## DNS
 * [AWS Route53](https://aws.amazon.com/route53/)